Which languages does Bibblio support?

 <?php echo do_shortcode('[SHORTCODE]'); ?>

-You can add tracking parameters to your module by going to your WP admin > Bibblio > Modules > Module Settings > Add new tracking parameter.
+To see Bibblio appear in your own analytics platform (for example Google Analytics), you can add tracking parameters to your module by going to your WP admin > Bibblio > Modules > Module Settings > Add new tracking parameter.